 As I discussed in last weeks post, fairness in my practice, teaching, and business began when other folks began to wear the clothes I made.
 This process of dressing other people made me aware of how fair relationships are formed, and it shaped my perspectives into "fair fit" and "fair fashion".

-To understand where I'm coming from, please go back and read last week's post that is the start of this series.
-I am telling the story of how and why I use the name Fair Fit, and what it means, through sharing my personal professional history as an artist and fashion designer.
+I elaborate more on this in last week's post that is the start of this series.
+It describes more of why I use the name Fair Fit, and what it means, through sharing my personal professional history as an artist and fashion designer.
 You will need to read the posts in order so as not to lose key takeaways and concepts to learn in the series.

 I'll pick up where the story left off last week, when I started to form my first business and had my first understandings of the lessons of "fair fit."